cloudprisma/prisma-cloud_mask/configuration_files/README.md

 and [classify](#config_getclassicationjson) new images.

 The way how to call them is detailed in the documentation of each main script.
-Here, an explanation of the content is given:
+Here, an explanation of the content is given.

-# Note:
-**Be careful, the paths in the configuration files must be changed according to your path files sctructure**

 ## config_getmodel.json